-Our firm belief that all children are entitled to essential basic information about human reproduction and physiology in science and to broader and comprehensive SRE elsewhere in the curriculum means that we want it taught as a compulsory subject in all schools from primary age, with no parental opt out.
+Our firm belief that all children are entitled to essential basic information about human reproduction and physiology in science and to broader and comprehensive RSE elsewhere in the curriculum means that we want it taught as a compulsory subject in all schools from primary age, with no parental opt out.

 What we’re doing

-We’re currently fundraising to keep our dedicated campaigner on ‘faith’ schools and education.
-We’ve not yet raised her salary for 2019 – you can help us do so by donating at http://www.justgiving.com/nofaithschools.
+We’re currently fundraising to keep our dedicated campaigner on faith schools and education.
+We’ve not yet raised her salary for the year ahead – you can help us do so by donating to our crowdfunder.

 We continue to be concerned about anti-abortion groups making dangerous claims in schools.
-If you are aware of groups such as SPUC, LIFE and Lovewise going into a school, please let us know.
+If you are aware of groups such as SPUC, LIFE, and Lovewise going into a school, please let us know.

 You can also support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK.